adamransom/adamransom.github.io/_posts/2016-11-01-raspberry-pi-bare-metal-part-1.markdown

 arm-none-eabi-objcopy build/kernel.elf -O binary kernel.img
 ```

-## So Close
+## Let There Be Light

-Now we finally have the image file we so worked so hard to get, we can test it out on our Raspberry Pi!
+Now that we finally have the image file we so worked so hard to get, we can test everything out on our Raspberry Pi!
 Simple copy `kernel.img`, along with `bootloader.bin` and `start.elf`, to a bootable SD and pop it in your Raspberry Pi 3.

-If luck is on your side, hopefully the green ACT LED will shine brightly, letting you know you've achieved the impossible.
+If luck is on your side, hopefully the green ACT LED will shine brightly, letting you know you've succeeded in taking your first steps into the embedded world!

 If darkness greats you, try and try again (or download my [source code][7] and see if that works).

+I think most embedded "Hello, Worlds" actually make the LED blink as well, but I felt that this post is already long enough.
+Stick with me and we'll conquer that in part two!

 [1]: http://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/os/ok01.html
 [2]: http://www.valvers.com/open-software/raspberry-pi/step01-bare-metal-programming-in-cpt1/